canmom/canmom.github.io/_posts/maths/2018-02-28-lets-build-maths.md

 ---
-title: "Let's build maths: part 1"
+title: "Let's build maths"
-excerpt: "When we learn basic maths in school, 'rules' are often presented by fiat, that we're just expected to memorise - but this can seem incredibly unsatisfying and arbitrary.
-Let's rebuild the number system step by step, see the reasons we need negative numbers, fractions, powers, complex numbers etc. and find the repeating pattern underlying the whole thing.
-Why this, and not something else?"
+excerpt: "When we learn basic maths in school, it can seem like a bunch of arbitrary rules that make no sense.
+Why this, and not something else?
+But there is actually an underlying pattern - and we can see it, by rebuilding the number system, step by step."
 layout: article
 categories: maths
 tags: